The runtime that powers the attention layer.

 Transport-agnostic.
 Memory-centered.
 Routed.

 Surfaces read from and write to a single working-memory store in Postgres.
 A consolidation runtime — scheduled and on-demand — folds new events into that memory through model-routed jobs.
+Nightly LLM-driven consolidation produces a generative working-memory layer the surfaces draw from.
+Source-ID receipts on every surfaced item.
 Surfaces are interchangeable; the runtime is the source of truth.
-Every bullet on every surface traces back to a source record.

 surfaces runtime memory iOS consolidator working_memory web ───► model router ───► postgres slack scheduler + semantic recall ... proactive ops + source receipts ▲ │ cron + on-demand